Interior Design Major with Architectural Studies Minor

 INT322 | Building Systems | 3 |

-INT323 | Textiles, Materials and Sourcing | 3 |
+INT323 | Textiles, Materials, and Sourcing | 3 |

-INT324 | Building Codes/Universal Design | 3 |
+INT324 | Building Codes for Interiors | 3 |

-INT328 | Case Studies/Construction Detail | 4 |
+INT328 | Construction Documents and Details for Interiors | 4 |

-INT351 | ID Studio I: Space Planning, Ergonomics | 5 |
+INT351 | Commercial Space Planning | 5 |

 INT352 | ID Studio II: Residential, Kitchen, and Bath | 5 |